dajmcdon/tamara-site/talks.md

 * Contested Spaces, Contested Identities: Race and Identity Across the Disciplines, Graduate Student Research Symposium, Center for Research on Race and Ethnicity in Society, Indiana University (April 2018)

 * Diálogos 11, Graduate Student Research Conference, Department of Spanish and Portuguese, Indiana University (February 2014)

+["Better Living Through the Humanities:](https://www.facebook.com/crres.iub/videos/vb.619227484774796/1862208990476633/?type=2&theater) Engaged Research, Public Scholarship, and Social Action Today," the keynote address by [Dr. Marcia Chatelain](https://gufaculty360.georgetown.edu/s/contact/00336000014RhMmAAK/marcia-chatelain) at the 2018 CRRES Graduate Student Research Symposium.
+As the Graduate Research Assistant (2016-2018) for Indiana University's Center for Research on Race and Ethnicity in Society ([CRRES](http://crres.indiana.edu)), I organized the 2018 Graduate Student Research Symposium, which featured Dr. Marcia Chatelain of Georgetown University as keynote speaker (click on above link for video of the keynote address).
+During my two years with CRRES, I helped to expand the Center's programming by applying for grants to fund the Center's Speaker Series and
+Social Media Internship, organizing talks by two poet laureates (Juan Felipe Herrera and Tracy K. Smith), and launching the CRRES Undergraduate
+Mentorship Program.